davwards/wanderlust/README.md

 5. User can view list of favorited places

+6. User can unfavorite a place

+7. User sees more details about the location

+8. User sees first locations faster on page load

-6. User can close and reopen window without losing favorites
+9. User can close and reopen window without losing favorites